The 2023-2024 Board of directors

 Dr Alex Vignola is currently an R6 in Cardiology at the University of Sherbrooke, having earned his MD in 2016 from the University of Montreal, Mauricie Campus.
 On entering residency, he became involved as an AMRM delegate, going on at the Association des médecins résidents de Sherbrooke (AMReS) as Vice-President for Union Affairs from 2017 to 2019, then at the FMRQ for the next two years as Director responsible for Union Affairs.
 He was primarily responsible for local mobilization during the most recent collective agreement negotiations, and for following up on issues relating to resident doctors’ work conditions.
 In 2021-2022, he was elected FMRQ Vice-President, and was re-elected in 2022-2023.
 Last year, this position enabled him to continue defending his colleagues’ interests in all areas of FMRQ activity, and contributing to advancing major issues at the Federation, while following up on the work of the FMRQ Resident Wellness Committee (CBER) and Physician Resource Planning Committee (CPEM)—responsibilities he will continue to fulfil in 2022-2023.
 As such, he sits on the Board of Directors of the QPHP, and on the Standing Advisory Panel on Physician Resource Planning in Quebec, and its Monitoring Committee.

-Dr Achtoutal is an R4 in General Internal Medicine at the University of Sherbrooke Faculty of Medicine, where she also earned her MD.
-Since 2020, she has been involved with the FMRQ at various levels, in particular on the Royal College’s Assessment Committee and Residency Accreditation Committee.
-At the AMReS, she was Vice-President, Competency by Design (CBD) and Deputy Vice-President, Academic Affairs – Specialties in 2020-2021, then Vice-President, Academic Affairs – Specialties and a member of the FMRQ’s CAP-S in 2021-2022.
-As Director responsible for Academic Affairs – Specialties in 2022-2023, Dr Achtoutal, along with her colleagues from the four affiliated associations, will conduct follow-up on the many academic matters, and on issues facing resident doctors.
+Dr Achtoutal is an R5 in General Internal Medicine at the University of Sherbrooke, where she also earned her MD.
+Since 2020, she has been involved with the FMRQ at various levels, in particular as the Federation’s representative on the Royal College’s Assessment Committee and Residency Accreditation Committee.
+At the AMReS, she was Vice-President, Competency by Design (CBD) Affairs and Deputy Vice-President in 2020-2021, then in 2021-2022 Vice-President, Academic Affairs – Specialties and a member of the FMRQ’s CAP-S. Now in her second year as Director responsible for Academic Affairs – Specialties, Dr Achtoutal, along with her colleagues from the four affiliated associations, has conducted follow-up on the many matters of a pedagogical nature, and the issues facing resident doctors.
 In April 2022, she received a Rising Star Certificate of Excellence Award from the Canadian Association for Medical Education.
+In June 2023, Dr Achtoutal was awarded the Prix Jean-de-L.-Mignault from the University of Sherbrooke Faculty of Medicine and Health Sciences, for her academic excellence and outstanding achievements, for her performance and involvement in different fields.
 She is fluent in four languages: English, French, Arabic, and Spanish.

-For 2022-2023, Dr Soufi is President of the Association of Residents of McGill (ARM), with a seat on the FMRQ Board as Director from ARM.
-An R3 in Psychiatry at the McGill University Faculty of Medicine, where he also earned his MD, he was an ARM delegate from August 2021.
+For the 2nd consecutive year, Dr Soufi is President of the Association of Residents of McGill (ARM), with a seat on the FMRQ Board as Director from ARM.
+An R4 in Psychiatry at the McGill University Faculty of Medicine, where he also earned his MD, he was an ARM delegate from August 2021.
 In that capacity, he was active on the subcommittee responsible for updating the Association’s statutes and by-laws, and the subcommittee reviewing resident doctors’ work conditions in his Faculty ahead of negotiations for renewal of the FMRQ-MSSS collective agreement.
-He is a member of the McGill Psychiatry Residents’ Association (MPRA), and of the Conseil jeunesse de Montréal, an official body that advises the City of Montreal on issues of concern to young people aged 12-30.
+He is a member of the McGill Psychiatry Residents’ Association (MPRA).
 Dr Soufi is also interested in environmental matters, and is involved in his community.
 In addition, he has received different awards, including the McGill Global Health Scholarship and the Lieutenant Governor’s Youth Medal.
 In his free time, he enjoys sports and theatre.

-Patrice Savignac Dufour has been Executive Director of the FMRQ since 2016, having joined the Federation in 2013, first as Director, Legal Affairs, then as Deputy Executive Director.
+Patrice Savignac Dufour has been Executive Director of the FMRQ since 2016, after having first acted as Director, Legal Affairs, then as Deputy Executive Director.
 A manager and lawyer by training, Me Savignac Dufour previously worked as an executive, advisor, attorney, or director with different socio-political and labour union groups.
 A member of the Quebec Bar, he holds a postgraduate diploma (DESS) in management from HEC Montréal.
-He maintains a constant watch on issues that have or could have an impact on our members.